matty-plumski/MattsResBazSite/content/post/notes for website.md

 - Copy and paste code snippets  (e.g. css values)
 - save images directly to local folders used for website.
 Right-click save image as, overwrite (click on existing file, e.g. featured.png), simplify name, take note of file type (jpg, png).
 Make sure it is compatible. file conversion tools available.

-### Notes

-Widely used theme - pros - lots of resources, active community, more likely to be maintained. cons - can look a little generic.

-Why use a text editor, rather than microsoft word?
-MS Word, adds a lot of metadata (AKA crap) to the file.
-Text editors offer many tools helpful - including highlighting code.
-It is a different environment, but incredibly useful to know.

-### GitHub Desktop
-- visual view of changes
-- must save file before changes appear
-- if more than one file is made, must add a custom message to the commit - this is to help your future self

-### Goals
-- focus on the content, not the webdesign* (*unless you enjoy this or are looking for some virtuous procrastination)
-- understand basics of web markup & design languages and protocols
-- understand the affordances and limitations of static sites (e.g. Jekyll, Hugo) vs Databases (Wordpress)
-- feel confident to look for anwers online